nickcowans/adventofcode/2021/Day_01/readme.md

 # Start simple
-Tried this in bash, it works, not eligant
+Tried this in bash, it works, not elegant